CANDEV-OTTAWA-2020-WORKSHOPS-ORG/2019-01-18-CANDEV-Ottawa/README.md

 Latent Dirichlet Allocation
 ===========================

-This repository contains material for the workshop on Latent Dirichlet Allocation (LDA) during the 2020 CANDEV Challenge in Ottawa.
+This repository contains material for the workshop on Latent Dirichlet Allocation (LDA) during the 2020 CANDEV Data Challenge in Ottawa.

 The __slides__ folder contains the slides used during the workshop.